Support road.cc

 What if you feel the chainset you’re currently using isn’t right for you and the riding you do?

-Swapping chainrings is relatively straightforward in many cases (you'll need Allen keys, perhaps a Torx wrench or a chainring nut wrench too), but you need to make sure you get new chainrings that are compatible with your chainset.
-Chainrings come with different bolt circle diameters (BCDs) and bolt spacings (higher level Shimano and Campagnolo chainsets come with unequal bolt spacings).
+Swapping chainrings can be a relatively straightforward job with basic tools, but you need to make sure you get new chainrings that are compatible with your chainset and the rest of your drivetrain.
+Chainrings come with different numbers of bolts, bolt circle diameters (BCDs) and bolt spacings, for example.

 Mat has been in cycling media since 1996, on titles including BikeRadar, Total Bike, Total Mountain Bike, What Mountain Bike and Mountain Biking UK, and he has been editor of 220 Triathlon and Cycling Plus.
 Mat has been road.cc technical editor for over a decade, testing bikes, fettling the latest kit, and trying out the most up-to-the-minute clothing.
 He has won his category in Ironman UK 70.3 and finished on the podium in both marathons he has run.
 Mat is a Cambridge graduate who did a post-grad in magazine journalism, and he is a winner of the Cycling Media Award for Specialist Online Writer.
 Now over 50, he's riding road and gravel bikes most days for fun and fitness rather than training for competitions.